geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 # **UI of styler**

-Once data is loaded, [Geostyler](https://geostyler.org/) automatically detects the geometry type and try to set it up, click in column of *paint bucket*
+Once data is loaded, [Geostyler](https://geostyler.org/) automatically detects the geometry type and tries to set it up, click in column of *paint bucket*

-`Mark` supports various properties to create perfect styling for Points, for each change in the properties, you can see preview
+`Mark` supports various properties to create perfect styling for Points.
 ![Mark Symbolizer]( ../../images/mark_sym.png "Mark Symbolizer")

-`Mark` supports various properties to create perfect styling for Points, for each change in the properties, you can see preview
+For each change in the properties, you can see preview
 ![Mark preview]( ../../images/preview_mark.png "Mark preview")